praveenst13/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+## Step 1:
-1. Import the numpy module to use built-in functions for calculation
+Import the numpy module to use built-in functions for calculation
+## Step 2:
-2. Assign in np.array()
+Assign in np.array()
+## Step 3:
-3. Using the np.linalg.slove(),we can find the solutions.
+Using the np.linalg.slove(),we can find the solutions.
+## Step 4:
-4. End the program.
+End the program.
 ## Program:
 (i) To find the L and U matrix
 ```